 A maximum of 20 lines will be graphed.
-If there are more than 20 line features in the layer, you must select at least one and at most 20 of these features, and only the selected features will be graphed.
-If there are 20 or fewer features, you can optionally select one or more of them to specify those to be graphed.
+If there are more than 20 line features in the layer, you must select at least 1 and at most 20 of these features, and only the selected features will be graphed.
+If there are 20 or fewer features, you can optionally select 1 or more of them to specify those to be graphed.

 - Features that are hidden due to a definition query or other such filters are not counted in the above-mentioned numbers and are not graphed.

-- Once you create a profile graph. you can neither add nor remove lines from that particular graph.
-You can change the lines that are displayed in the graph using the graph selection/extent filter, and you can toggle an individual line between visible and hidden features by clicking its corresponding dot in the graph's legend.
+- Once you create a profile graph, you can neither add nor remove lines from that particular graph.
+You can change the lines that are displayed in the chart window using the graph selection/extent filter, and you can switch an individual line between visible and hidden by clicking its corresponding dot in the graph's legend.
 However, the lines in the graph will always be a subset of the original lines used to build the graph.
-If you want to graph a different set of lines, you must create a new profile graph.
+To graph a different set of lines, you must create a new profile graph.

 Profile graphs consist of continuous horizontal distance on the x-axis and elevation on the y-axis.
 The horizontal distance refers to the distance from the beginning of each 3D line when projected onto an imaginary horizontal plane, measured along the line.
 This applies whether or not all vertices are collinear in this horizontal projection.

 The units of measure used for the horizontal and vertical axes are displayed in drop-down menus on the Format tab in the Chart Properties pane.
 When the profile graph is created, its unit of measure is set to that of the dataset, defaulting to meters if a unit is not found.
 After the profile graph is created, you can select different units from the drop-down menus, and the profile graph and the axes will be redrawn accordingly.